jdevuyst/rekenaar/README.md

 # Rekenaar

-WIP Idris compile-time tactics for monoids and other algebraic structures.
+[Idris](https://www.idris-lang.org) compile-time tactics for solving equations involving monoids and commutative monoids:

-Currently one solver is included.
-The solver can produce equalities for algebraic structures with an associative binary operation and a neutral element (that is, monoids such as `⟨List a, ++, []⟩`).
+- Monoids are algebraic structures with an associative binary operation and a neutral element.
+E.g. `(List a, ++, [])` is a monoid.

-The following new features are highest on the priority list:

-- Support for commutative monoids (e.g. `⟨Nat, +, 0⟩`)
-- Improved usability via additional elaborator reflection magic
+- Commutative monoids are monoids where the binary operation is commutative (in addition to being associative).
+E.g. `(Nat, +, 0)` is a commutative monoid.

+The tactics make use of Idris's [Elaborator Reflection](http://docs.idris-lang.org/en/v1.3.0/reference/elaborator-reflection.html).
+They first inspect the goal type and then attempt to fill in a value (proof) for that type.

 See [here](src/Test/Examples) for examples on what's currently possible.

+Known limitations:

+- Expressions that contain `::` or `S` or `minus` may currently confuse the solvers
+- The tactics can currently not resolve typeclasses or determine the names of the binary operator and neutral elements

+Fixing these issues shouldn't be difficult and is high on the priority list.

 ## Namespaces